Organic Sourcing vs. Conventional: Biodiversity Impact

 Carbon Footprint 40% lower carbon emissions Higher greenhouse gas emissions

-Food Quality 20–40% more antioxidants; 73% fewer pesticide residues Up to 15 different pesticide residues detected
+Food Quality 20–40% more antioxidants; 73% fewer chemical residues Up to 15 different chemical residues detected

 Land Use Requires more land due to lower yields More efficient land use for production